C-R-T Fractionalization, Fermions, and Mod 8 Periodicity: Conclusion

 Dirac fermions become Dirac fermions in the domain wall dimensional reduction from even $d$-dimensional spacetime to odd $(d-1)$-dimensional spacetime.
 Majorana fermions become Majorana fermions in the domain wall dimensional reduction from even $d$-dimensional spacetime to odd $(d-1)$-dimensional spacetime for $d=2,4\mod8$.
 There is no domain wall dimensional reduction from Majorana fermions in spacetime dimensions $d=0\mod8$ because a single Majorana fermion in spacetime dimensions $d=0\mod8$ has to be massless while the fermion in the bulk has to be massive.
 The two possibilities of the C-R-T fractionalization with the canonical CRT for Dirac fermions in even spacetime dimensions $d$ are reduced to the two possibilities of the C-R-T fractionalization with the canonical CRT for Dirac fermions in odd spacetime dimensions $d-1$ such that the C-R-T fractionalization with the canonical CRT for Dirac fermions in even spacetime dimensions $d$ and its domain wall dimensional reduction are the same.
 The R-T fractionalization for Majorana fermions in spacetime dimensions $d=4\mod8$ is reduced to the R-T fractionalization for Majorana fermions in spacetime dimensions $d-1=3\mod8$.
 The first choice of the R-T fractionalization for Majorana fermions in spacetime dimensions $d=2\mod8$ is reduced to the R-T fractionalization for Majorana fermions in spacetime dimensions $d-1=1\mod8$.
 Only the first choice works because the first choice is for the massive case and the fermion in the bulk has to be massive.

 We discuss possible further domain wall dimensional reduction of fermions in \Fig{fig:domain-wall-fermion-further}.
 We may combine the left and right Majorana-Weyl or Weyl fermions into a Majorana or Dirac fermion.
-We may also identify the Majorana and Weyl fermions in spacetime dimensions $d=0\mod4$.
+We may also identify the Majorana and Weyl fermions in spacetime dimensions $d=4\mod8$.
+For $d=0\mod4$, the matrix of the charge conjugation is block-off-diagonal in the Weyl representation (see \Table{tab:CPRT-trans-dd} and \App{app:Weyl}), namely $M_{\rC}= $ for some matrix $M$.
+So a Majorana fermion is of the form $\psi= $ where $\psi_R=-M\psi_L^*$ and $\psi_L=M\psi_R^*$.
+Therefore, a Majorana fermion can be identified with a Weyl fermion for $d=0\mod4$ if and only if $MM^*=-1$.
+In fact, for $d=2k+2$ ($k$ odd), $M=\eta_{\rC}\gamma^2\gamma^4\cdots\gamma^{2k}$ (see \Table{tab:CPRT-trans-dd} and \App{app:Weyl}), so \bea MM^*=\gamma^2\gamma^4\cdots\gamma^{2k}(\gamma^2\gamma^4\cdots\gamma^{2k})^*=(-1)^{\frac{k+1}{2}}. \eea Therefore, $MM^*=-1$ if and only if $d=4\mod8$.
+That is, a Majorana fermion can be identified with a Weyl fermion for $d=4\mod8$.
 Therefore, the domain wall dimensional reduction of fermions may be performed continuously.

 \item Although we study C-R-T fractionalization of fermions, we only focus on a single-particle fermion theory in the Lagrangian formulation.
 In fact, when there are multi-fermions in the many-body quantum systems \cite{Gu1308.2488, PrakashJW2011.12320, PrakashJW2011.13921, TurzilloYou2012.04621}, the C-R-T fractionalization can show further richer structures such that the supersymmetry comes in naturally.
 It will be interesting to explore the C-R-T fractionalization in many-body quantum systems in any dimensions systematically.